yeastrc/proxl-web-app/docs/using/project.rst

 project.
 That user will immediately lose access to the project and its associated data.
 This will not remove existing users, only revoke their access to this project.
-For invited email addresses, this will invalidate the access code included in the invitation email and they will not be able to use it to create a ProXL account.
+For invited email addresses, this will invalidate the access code included in the invitation email and they will not be able to use it to create a proxl account.

 Promote or Demote User
 --------------------------